 - assessment, diagnosis and treatment of delays and disorders of speech, language, cognition, and language processing, fluency, voice, articulation, reading, and written language across the pediatric and adult spectra.

-Graduates enter the Speech-Language Pathology profession upon completion of the certification requirements defined by the national certifying board of the American Speech-Language-Hearing Association.
+Graduates enter the Speech-Language Pathology profession upon completion of the certification requirements defined by the national certifying body, Council on Academic Accreditation in Audiology and Speech – Language Pathology (CAA) of the American Speech-Language-Hearing Association.
 These requirements include the completion of the Master's degree, successful completion of the national certifying examination (PRAXIS) and completion of Clinical Fellowship (CF).
 Career pathways are diverse with opportunities for highly individualized practice in health care agencies, educational settings and private practice.

 The UDC Edge